spoddutur/my-notes/solr-explain.md

 ### 1. Root cause for these misconceptions
 One of the primary root cause for the misconceptions mentioned above is the following myth on tf-idf scoring:
-**tf-idf scoring depends only on tf and idf.**
+**MYTH: tf-idf scoring depends only on tf and idf.**

-### 2. Quick peek into Lucene's Default TF-IDF scoringFact:
+### 2. Quick peek into Lucene's Default TF-IDF scoring:
-In reality, there are lot of other factors that tf-idf scoring depends on as shown below:
+In reality, there are lot of other factors that this scoring depends on as shown below:

 ![image](https://user-images.githubusercontent.com/22542670/40882365-2a65298a-66fd-11e8-990b-68b132567a2e.png)